infominer33/infominer33.github.io/research/UnitedNations.md

 The organizations are listed in order of when they got involved with blockchain.were enstated, and then are chronological within each segment as well.

 Off the top of my head: Bitcoin, Ethereum, Stellar and IOTA have worked w UN.
-Eventually each will have its own section, as well.
+Eventually each may have its own section, as well.

 ## Contents
 * [Early History](#early-history-)